devcontainers/spec/docs/specs/supporting-tools.md

 # Supporting tools and services

+**Note: For the latest set of supporting tools, please check out https://containers.dev/supporting.**

-This page outlines tools and services that currently support the development container specification, including the `devcontainer.json` format.
+This page outlines tools and services that currently support the Development Container Specification, including the `devcontainer.json` format.
 A `devcontainer.json` file in your project tells tools and services that support the dev container spec how to access (or create) a dev container with a well-defined tool and runtime stack.

 While most [dev container properties](devcontainerjson-reference.md) apply to any supporting tool or service, a few are specific to certain tools, which are outlined below.